AHCCCS Grants Initiatives

-The Division of Grants and Innovation (DGI) pursues, implements, and oversees all grants administered by the agency and is responsible for advancing AHCCCS' clinical and quality strategies for Integrated System of Care, the Arizona crisis system, and the AHCCCS Housing Program.
+The Division of Behavioral Health and Housing (DBHH) Grants management team pursues, implements, and oversees all grants administered by the agency and is responsible for advancing AHCCCS' clinical and quality strategies for Integrated System of Care, the Arizona crisis system, and the AHCCCS Housing Program.

-Many of the grants DGI oversees are federal grants, including the Substance Abuse Block Grant (SABG), the Mental Health Block Grant (MHBG), other federal grants related to prevention and treatment services, as well as discretionary grants including the State Pilot Grant Program for Treatment for Pregnant and Postpartum Women (PPW-PLT), emergency COVID-19 grants, crisis counseling, the State Opioid Response grants.
+Many of the grants DBHH oversees are federal grants, including the Substance Use Prevention, Treatment and Recovery Services Block Grant (SUBG), the Mental Health Block Grant (MHBG), other federal grants related to prevention and treatment services, including discretionary grants including the State Pilot Grant Program for Treatment for Pregnant and Postpartum Women (PPW-PLT), and the State Opioid Response grant.

 Grants Currently In Application Process